Updated: Jan 7

 This is the crux of why discrimination is not the same as racism.
 I still had systemic and cultural advantages that persisted despite negative attitudes or behaviors around my presence.
 Being unwanted is different from being seen as inferior, and the challenges with racism are rooted in systems of power based on that fundamental assumption.

 In many ways it boils down to a word.
-Years later when I began to work with refugee and immigrant populations, it dawned on me with horror that I (and other white "settlers" throughout history) had never been categorized with the term "immigrant."
+Years later when I began to work with refugee and immigrant populations, it dawned on me with horror that I (and other white "settlers" throughout history) are seldom if ever categorized with the term "immigrant."
 That somehow everyone else was an immigrant but white people, we just moved there.
-It seemed to subtly cement this notion of manifest destiny, that white people are entitled to any space they decide to settle.
+We are "ex-pats" or "foreigners."
+These semantics subtly cement the insidious notion of manifest destiny, that white people are entitled to any space they decide to settle.

 I share these personal anecdotes to reinforce how complicated race relations are in Hawaii and to reflect on how my own thought process evolved as I grew up.
 I love Hawaii, and I also choose to no longer live there.
 These contradictions exist simultaneously for me.
 Respect and admiration mixing with a critical lens.

 I am honestly profoundly grateful for all of my experiences both good and bad, because they opened different levels of awareness for me.
-I developed a much greater depth of empathy and understanding for different cultures.
+I developed a much greater depth of empathy and understanding for different cultures, and a greater humility and nuanced understanding of my own.
 In many ways, it's what propelled me to spend my life learning from and engaging with others from diverse backgrounds.

 Judy Rohrer, The Contemporary Pacific Vol. 18, No. 1 (2006), pp. 1-31 (31 pages)